Nurkic scores 19, Trail Blazers defeat Timberwolves 111-81

 The Blazers continued the onslaught in the third quarter, pushing their lead to as many as 28 points.

-For the second straight game, the Blazers struggled from beyond the arc, but it didn't matter against the Wolves.
+For the second straight game, the Blazers struggled from beyond the arc (7 for 28), but it didn't matter against the Wolves.

-A 7-2 run got the Blazers going in the first quarter and forced Minnesota to call an early timeout.

 The timeout helped as Minnesota stormed back, even taking a brief two-point lead on a 3-pointer from rookie guard Josh Okogie.